nuls-io/nuls-hackathon/README-Welcome.md

 These are the same settings that go into the java run instruction for the module you want to debug.

 The accounts for the people Kathy, Bella, Olivia etc. need to be created in the usual Chainbox example manor.
 I will include brief instructions for that below.
 I've included a file "address" that has keys for the first two users.
 To enable the rest of the users, view the source of the html page for now.
 The source code behind each user's popup selection has their matching account addresses.
-Later I might include the other names.
+Those names and addresses are also include in a file /build/address-all .

 As of Sept 27 2019 the transactions in this app are almost going through.
 I need to finish one step which is the commit.
 There is also general code cleanup to be done.